I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 They contribute nothing to the overall growth or functioning of the country.

-All they can do is sit around and call radio shows, Mither Limbaugh, Myth Limbaugh, what are you giving back?
+All they can do is sit around and call radio shows, Mithril, Mithrid Limbaugh.

 Only thieves give back anyway.

-So in light of this, juicy tax Breaks for electric piece of crap car.
+So, in light of this, juicy tax breaks for electric piece of crap car.

 When's the last time you bought an iPhone on sale?